matheus10-coder/matech-auth-template/README.md

     A jwt token is used successfully to enter the secured home page.
 If the user is not found, consider create the user first with the user details and create a new password.
 This will generate a valid token for 24 hrs to be used for any session.
-If the user is already created please go to the authenticate endpoint and generate a new token and use it as bearer token in order to access the demo secured home.
+If the user is already created please go to the authenticate endpoint and generate a new token and use it as bearer token in order to access the app secured home.
 </p>

 ## Security Configuration